-Exposes students to theory and practice in literacy instruction, pre-kindergarten through grade 4.
+This course exposes students to theory and practice in literacy instruction, pre-kindergarten through grade 4.
 Emphasis on emergent literacy, techniques and skills of teaching reading and language arts, evaluation and assessment.
 Includes 1 credit hour of ELL.

 Prerequisite: Education 128 or Education 217.
+3 Credits.